PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 improved performance and protection against unintended side-effects, ``tuple``'s are recommended over ``list`` where feasible.

-The level of priority for dimensions from outer dimension to inner dimension is:
+The nesting for dimensions from outer dimension to inner dimension is:

-1. Quantum Script in batch.
-No squeezing.
+1. Quantum Tape in batch.
+This dimension will always exist for a batch of tapes.
 2. Shot choice in a shot vector.
-Squeezed if no shot vector.
+This dimension will not exist of a shot vector is not present.
-3. Measurement in the quantum script.
-Squeezed out if only one measurement.
+3. Measurement in the quantum tape.
+This dimension will not exist if the quantum tape only has one measurement.
 4. Parameter broadcasting.
-Squeezed out if no parameter-broadcasting.
+Does not exist if no parameter broadcasting.
 Adds to array shape instead of adding tuple nesting.
 5. Fundamental measurement shape.

 Individual measurements